-Oh, Salamongue remembered well that day, when he and his fellows fell aflame through hazy orange clouds, like meteors, to crash upon a land of pus and acid, to stand again, despicable and deformed, on the shores of the Sea of Despair.
-But where Beelzebub and Azazel sat high and fat as princes of Pandaemon, Salamongue—now called Greymouth—was kicked and chided and given naught but the hellwasp farm of Blistermead, on the Venge, for it was a job no other would take.
+Oh, Salamongue remembered well that day when he fell aflame through hazy orange clouds to crash upon a land of pus and acid and to stand again, despicable and deformed, on the shores of the Sea of Despair.
+But where Beelzebub and Azazel sat high and fat as princes of Pandaemon, Salamongue—now called Greymouth—was kicked and chided and given naught but the hellwasp farm of Blistermead on the Venge, for it was a job no other demon would take.

 Hellwasps, which Paul mistook for locusts in his famous revelation, sup on the suffering of sinners, which they collect with their bite.
-When they’ve had their fill, they return to their nests, where they regurgitate it into blister-like sacs before concentrating the vomitus into a thick sap by beating their wings over it and sealing it with secretions from their anal glands.
-There it reaches potency after a fermentation of three seasons, at which time it’s collected by the Waspkeeper and given to the brewmasters, who turn it into a bitter relish that the Lords of Discord pour over their meals.
-It takes one drop to turn fresh meat foul, a single taste to waste a mortal man’s mind.
+When they’ve had their fill, they return to their nests, where they regurgitate it into blister-like sacs.
+There, they concentrate the vomitus into a thick sap by beating their wings over it before sealing it with secretions from their anal glands.
+After a fermentation of three seasons, it reaches potency, at which time it’s collected by the Waspkeeper and given to the brewmasters, who turn it into a bitter relish that the Lords of Discord pour over their meals.
+It takes one drop to turn fresh meat foul and a single taste to waste a mortal man’s mind.

 Such was the suffering of Salamongue Greymouth.
 Such was how he lived, with the buzzing and squirming of hundreds of tiny larvae buried in the humps and hills of his back, in his face, and in his fingers.